 This means that at every point in the business, you’re keeping track of key performance indicators (KPIs).
 These will be different for everyone, but successful entrepreneurs are clear about what they’re measuring and where they’re going.

 Revenue, expenses, and net profit are some of the most important results to measure on a regular basis.

-Something I teach in Blog With A Full Time Job is to create a score card for your business where you consistently measure the most important KPIs.
+Something I teach in Online Business For Her is to create a score card for your business where you consistently measure the most important KPIs.